 As an engineer both at heart and on paper and a marketer by trade, I’m used to breaking down problems into solvable challenges—it comes as second nature to me.
 That’s the one piece of advice I would give anyone faced with a seemingly insurmountable task.

 Going back to school after six years, I quickly recognized there were three critical skills I needed to upgrade.

 Learn to Code

 Sure, Microsoft Excel is still being used for a host of activities.
-But R and Python are the two languages that are the bread and butter of any self-respecting analytics professional.
+But R, SQL and Python are languages that are the bread and butter of any self-respecting analytics professional.
 If I could go back in time, I would have polished up my coding competency.

 As our program co-founder and academic director, Professor Hemant Bhargava once put it, “An MSBA graduate is an MBA graduate who can speak multiple programming languages.”